rhyeal/aws-rotate-iam-keys/README.template.md

 AWS Rotate IAM Keys is simple and powerful.
 There aren't too many features other than rotating keys for a single profile or multiple profiles.
-The power comes from multiple cron jobs daily that can rotate multiple sets of keys automatically.
+The power comes from scheduling daily jobs to rotate your access keys automatically.

 ## Caveats